Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Champion.md

   - Champion
 ---
 # [[5.
 Mechanics\Bestiary\Humanoid\Champion.md|Champion]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-74*
+74, Volo's Guide to Monsters p.
+212*

 > [!quote]- A quote from Mordenkainen
 >